FDA Decision On E-Cigs is “Seriously Troubling,” Says Former Tobacco Policy Official

 KEYWORDS

-WASHINGTON (July 28, 2017) -- The decision today by the U.S. Food and Drug Administration on marketing requirements for tobacco products “will unnecessarily allow irresponsible tobacco companies to continue marketing hundreds of excessively harmful, kid-attracting brands of e-cigarettes and cigars,” says Eric Lindblom, JD, former director of the office of policy for tobacco products at the FDA.
+WASHINGTON (July 28, 2017) -- The decision today by the U.S. Food and Drug Administration on marketing requirements for tobacco products “will unnecessarily allow irresponsible tobacco companies to continue marketing hundreds of excessively harmful, kid-attracting brands of e-cigarettes and cigars,” says Eric Lindblom, JD, former director of the FDA Center for Tobacco Products Office of Policy.

 The comments from Lindblom, director of the Tobacco Control and Food & Drug Law Program at the O’Neill Institute for National & Global Health Law at Georgetown Law, come after the FDA commissioner, Scott Gottlieb, announced today the delay in requiring makers of cigars and e-cigarettes gain agency approval for any products marketed after February 2007.